Learn All About Carding A to Z Full Guide

 - It’s good practice to keep a disposable phone around in case you do need phone verification.

-- Scope out the site you want to card, checking all the info I mentioned earlier.
+4. Scope out the site you want to card, checking all the info I mentioned earlier

-Note: Carding is an illegal and fraud work, so we don’t recommended to do Carding.
-We wrote this tutorial, just for educational purpose.
-We are not responsible for any harm happened to you by doing Carding.
+Note: This article is only for educational purpose.
+We are not responsible for any harm happened to you after doing any illegal activity.
+We never favor Illegal activities.

-Tags: All about carding, carding tuts, carding tips for noobs, how to do carding, what is carding, security in carding, types of credit cards, best tutorials of carding, latest guide for carding 2016.
+Some similar question searched in google related to it: All about carding, Carding tuts, Carding tips for noobs, how carders do carding, What is carding, Security in carding, Types of credit cards, best tutorials for carding, latest guide for carding 2017